KabirRoshan/HackerRank/README.md

 # HackerRank
-Repo for all my HackerRank solutions.
+Repo for all my HackerRank solutions in JavaScript.